macintacos/macintacos.github.io/content/posts/macinplanck-configuration/index.md

 ![adjust layer](./3-adjust.png)

 I have the least to say about this layer.
 Note that we have the same "escape hatch", but all other keys remain the same as the default configuration.
-If you have any ideas what else I should put here, please let me know!
+If you have any ideas as to what else I should put here, please let me know!

 ### The `NORMAL` Layer